Nespresso: Marketing campaigns

 George Clooney is considered the "face of Nespresso" and has been starring in Nespresso's ad campaigns since 2006, first in European and international campaigns and since 2015 in US market ones as well.
-In these campaigns Clooney has paired with actors such as John Malkovich, Danny DeVito and Matt Damon, who reportedly received $3 million for his participation.
+In these campaigns Clooney has paired with actors such as John Malkovich, Danny DeVito, and Matt Damon, who reportedly was paid $3 million for his participation.

 In the summer of 2020 amid the global COVID-19 pandemic, Nespresso released an Internet ad on their YouTube channel that focused on sustainability.

-Competitors and litigation
+Competitors

 Machines

 In August 2011 the Australian company Kogan announced the development of the "Ez-press", a coffee machine compatible with Nespresso pods.

 Capsules

 In 2008 Jean-Paul Gaillard, a former CEO at Nespresso, started a rival firm, Ethical Coffee Company SA (ECC), to make compatible biodegradable capsules for the Nespresso machine, withdrawing from this "loss-making" market in 2017.

 In March 2016, Starbucks announced that it would sell Nespresso-compatible capsules in Europe.
 These were launched with four core pods including three single origin pods, and are compatible with all consumer Nespresso machines, but not those such as a commercial Nespresso machine or in a Miele integrated unit.
+Nestlé later bought the perpetual rights for Starbucks' retail and wholesale coffee businesses excluding Starbucks' retail goods sold within its stores and ready-to-drink products.
+Starbucks and Nestlé then launched official Starbucks Nespresso capsules in May 2019.